emeka789/SiemLab/README.md

 # Before Hardening

 This phase's aim was to study real-world attack patterns by deliberately exposing a virtual environment to the public internet with minimal security controls.
 The environment comprised a Windows 10 Virtual Machine with a SQL database, a Linux Virtual Machine, a blob storage account, and a key vault, strategically chosen to expand the attack surface.
 Security controls were intentionally limited, with disabled firewalls on virtual machines, and Network Security Groups configured to allow all inbound traffic.
 Log Analytics and Microsoft Sentinel were implemented for comprehensive logging, monitoring, and incident creation/response.
 To visualize the recorded malicious activities, four custom query-based workbooks were created in Microsoft Sentinel, presenting a world map for geographical analysis of attacks.
-The subsequent section provides insights into the results of these real-world attacks, displaying practical and realistic cybersecurity simulations.
+The subsequent section provides insights into the results of these real-world attacks.
 | Metrics  | Count |
 | ------------- | ------------- |
 | Linux Event Logs (Syslog)  |  230 |